Continuing Professional Development

 New Members Who Completed the CGA Program of Professional Studies

 All new members begin reporting their CPD activities in their first full year of membership.
-Activities undertaken since your acceptance date can be included in that first report.
-For example: a member with an acceptance date of February 28, 2011 will have 2012 as their first CPD reporting year.
-They will be able to include any activities completed between February 28, 2011 and December 31, 2012 on their first report.
-This CPD report must be filed before the January 31, 2013 reporting deadline.
-After this deadline, members will be able to submit CPD activities for a brief period by paying the $150 (plus HST) late filing fee.
+This CPD report must be filed before the January 31, 2015 reporting deadline.
+After this deadline, members will be able to submit CPD activities for a brief period by paying the $200 (plus GST) late filing fee.

 New CGA-BC members who completed the CGA Program of Professional Studies are required to take a one-day rules and standards workshop as a requirement of certification by either attending the CGA-BC full-day in-person workshop, “The Essence of Professionalism: Ethics, Rules and Standards for New CGAs”; or the CGA-Canada, PDNet online course for 7 CPD hours, “Professionalism: Ethics, Rules and Standards for New CGAs.”
 There are no exemptions available from this requirement of membership.
 If you have any questions regarding the seven-hour ethics requirement contact, [itomyn#cga-bc,org]Irene Tomyn.